 If you’re running a small business and have an issue with a member of your team, then your first port of call should always be a casual chat.
 A lot of the time, that’s all it takes to smooth out a problem.
 But now and again, you’ll need to take more formal action – that’s where a disciplinary procedure comes in.
-In this post, we’re going to show you how to conduct a disciplinary hearing, as well as provide some handy 'written warning' templates.
+In this post, we’re going to take you through a step by step guide on the full disciplinary process, as well as provide some handy 'written warning' templates.

 What is a disciplinary hearing?

 A disciplinary hearing is one part of the larger disciplinary process your company should follow if you ever need to address unacceptable behaviour at work.

 ‘Unacceptable behaviour’ could mean a couple of things in this context – either an employee's conduct at work or their capability in their role.